 - Peanut butter - this recipe works best with smooth or creamy peanut butter, and I like to use the regular emulsified type.
 If you use natural peanut butter they will be slightly more crumbly.

 - Rolled oats - this recipe is designed to use rolled oats.
-If you use quick oats the cookies will be too crumbly and dry.
+If you use quick oats the cookies will be too crumbly and drier because quick oats absorb more moisture.
+They will also be thicker.

 - Honey - honey is the key ingredient to make sure these cookies stay nice and chewy!
 Do not leave it out.